lightningkite/mirror-kotlin/README.md

 The plugin generates Kotlin files describing the classes you specify.

-The runtime can take that reflected data and, using it, can serialize things to JSON for you.
+The runtime can take that reflected data, and using it, can serialize things to JSON for you.

 Other formats, such as SQL, are coming soon.